 Personal trainers and fitness enthusiasts turned gym owners can create some of the best equipment wish lists.
 But what equipment will you actually NEED for a grand opening?
 Start with the necessities and a few extras to set yourself apart.
 Then continue to budget for additions and upgrades as your member base and programming options grow.

 Julie Johnston – Owner of Camp Rhino

 Camp Rhino began as an outdoor boot camp in 2004.
 Now Camp Rhino has two locations servicing roughly 600 members in Las Vegas, NV.
-Both feature indoor obstacle course race and ninja warrior obstacles, as well as a variety of fitness classes so that members will “never be bored” – Personal Training, Boot Camps, Beginner On-Ramp, CrossFit Classes, Nutrition Counseling, Ninja Warrior Kids & Ninja Warrior Adults, 6 Week Challenges & the RhinoLife 28 Week Challenge, Physical Therapy Services, Outdoor Classes, and Corporate Fitness Events.
+Both feature indoor obstacle course race and ninja warrior obstacles, as well as a variety of fitness classes so that members will “never be bored” – Personal Training, Boot Camps, Beginner On-Ramp, Nutrition Counseling, Ninja Warrior Kids & Ninja Warrior Adults, 6 Week Challenges & the RhinoLife 28 Week Challenge, Physical Therapy Services, Outdoor Classes, and Corporate Fitness Events.

 I asked Julie, “what are three things you think someone should know before opening their own facility?”
 Here is Julie’s response, in her own words.

 - Hire a mentor.

 I highly recommend Chris Cooper of Two Brain Business.
 He has built a system specifically for new gyms that follows the “help first” method.
 If you focus on helping others while organizing your systems, you will be successful.
 If you choose not to hire a mentor, there are some great books out there that can help guide you as well such as: